In the guide

 These declarations should have been collected by the market and may be stated on its paperwork.
 If in doubt then please check with the market.

-Similarly, if you send animals to a market and there is a likelihood they will go for slaughter you must supply a FCI declaration.Back to top
+Similarly, if you send animals to a market and it is likely that they will go for slaughter you must supply an FCI declaration.Back to top

 Horse passports must also be provided and checked by the slaughterhouse operator before slaughter to ensure the animal is intended for slaughter for human consumption.
 If acceptable, the passport must also be given to the OV to check.
 See also 'Horse passports'.Back to top

 For more information on the work of trading standards services - and the possible consequences of not abiding by the law - please see 'Trading standards: powers, enforcement and penalties'.Back to top